Wasserwecken/markdownpaper/.doc/documentation.md

 <div>

 ### Lists
-Lists can be created using the `-` or `1.` characters for unordered lists, and numbers followed by a period for ordered lists.
-Sub-items are supported as well and can be created by indenting the sub-items.
+Lists can be created using the `-`, `*` or `1.` characters for unordered lists, and numbers followed by a period for ordered lists.
+Nested lists are supported as well and can be created by indenting the sub list items.

 ```
 - Item